clementgallet/libTAS/docs/guides/lua.md

     None callback.onPaint(Function f)

-Registers `f` to be called at the end of the frame before the screen rendering is performed.
+Registers `f` to be called at the end of the frame before the screen rendering is performed. **Beware**, if the current frame is a non-draw frame, or if the current frame rendering is skipped due to fast-forward, the callback is **not** called, to improve fast-forward efficiency.
 All Gui functions must be executed inside this callback.
 To include Lua draws in encodes, `Video > OSD > OSD on video encode` can be checked.

 ### Callbacks (obsolete)